Jerry Seinfeld's 'Comedians in Cars' heading to Netflix

 Jerry Seinfeld's "Comedians in Cars Getting Coffee" has found a new home at Netflix.

-The web series, formerly on Sony's free video service Crackle, will debut on Netflix later this year with 24 new episodes as well as the 59 previous episodes of the series, Netflix said Tuesday.
-Seinfeld will also record two new standup comedy shows for the service and help develop scripted and non-scripted comedy programming for Netflix.
+The web series, formerly on Sony's free video service Crackle, will debut on Netflix later this year with 24 new episodes as well as the 59 previous ones, Netflix said Tuesday.
+Seinfeld will also record two new standup comedy shows for the service and help develop scripted and unscripted comedy programming for Netflix.

 "Jerry is known the world over as both a great TV innovator and beloved comic voice," Ted Sarandos, chief content officer at Netflix, said in a statement.
 "We are incredibly proud to welcome him to the Netflix comedy family."